azaviyalov/null3/README.md

 ## Configuration
 Environment variables can be set in the `.env` file.
-- `HOST` is used to set the backend server host.
+- `ADDRESS` is used to set the backend server address.
 Default is `localhost:8080`.
 - `ENABLE_CORS` is used to enable CORS.
 Default is `false`.
 - `FRONTEND_URL` is used to set the URL of the frontend application (needed for CORS).
 Default is `http://localhost:4200`.
 Not applicable if `ENABLE_CORS` is set to `false`.
 - `PRODUCTION` is used to set the application to production mode.
 Default is `false`.